yantavares/coding-challenges/README.md

-# React Coding Challenges with p5.js
+# React Coding Challenges with TS and p5.js

 ## Introduction